Meet Our Dogs

 Ford, affectionately dubbed "The General," came to us at two years of age but assimilated seamlessly into our pack.
 He has a beautiful herding background and is related to Oldfield James (grandsire) a bearded border collie going back in lineage to Turnbull's Blue, who was a sheepdog in the United Kingdom registered on merit (ROM) with the ISDS in the 1970's.
 Ford is wire coated like his grandsire, and is ABCA and AKC registered.
 He has lovely structure and a stable temperament.
 He can be sensibly reserved with strangers but warms up quickly.
 He is quick and agile, and has plans to start training in agility.
 So far Ford has progeny participating in agility, herding, disc, and even conformation!

 Gambler, formerly Willie, is a gorgeous gold boy.
 He has amazing angles, substance to die for, and is a beautiful mover.
 His temperament is stable and he loves everyone he meets.
-Super excited to get him into the breed ring this summer/fall (2022).
+Gambler went winners dog his first weekend out showing in conformation and we are excited to continue this journey with him!

 Vicki also comes to us from Omegamtn border collies, and is a half sister to their Shocker as well.
 She came to us at 4 years old and quickly won my heart.
 She is a very intuitive girl and picks up on your emotions instinctively.
 She packs a ton of drive and energy into her petite frame and flies through the air to retrieve frisbee (one of her favorite games).
 She also has such beautiful style and instinct on sheep, and it's one of the activities we plan to pursue together.
 Vicki also loves and thrives at coursing.
 She has her coursing ability title and a couple legs towards her first fastcat title.
 Together, Vicki and I have shown in AKC conformation and she has gotten reserve WB multiple times.
 We will continue to show and pursue titles in conformation as well.